Authentic Chinese Butterfly

 things sell better than plain things, so a decent butterfly design must

 be fairly easy to move off the kite-shop shelves.
-OK, walls or ceiling
+OK, maybe the walls or ceiling

 ;-) You know how they like to hang things here there and everywhere,